 The size of the room will determine which halogenerator is best, as well as salt décor quantity and other furnishings such as seating, lighting, music, etc.

-Contact SALT Chamber to learn more about how we can help you build your very own salt cave!
+Contact SALT Chamber to receive our 32-page price guide magazine and learn more about how we can help you build your very own salt cave!